If you think your website design and marketing success are mutually exclusive, think again.

 Each corner of your website can be reviewed and optimized for users.
 Spare some time and understand the user journey to nail down pages that drive traffic.
 Try using Google Analytics to achieve this.

 There you go!
-7 questions to mull over and answer for yourself to get your web design right in 2020.
-However, do keep in mind that web design is always a work-in-progress activity.
+7 questions to mull over and answer for yourself to get your web design right.
+However, keep in mind that web design is always a work-in-progress activity.
 You need to improvise to optimize the website’s performance continually.